m-ke/3dio-website/src/docs/api/1/aframe-components.md

 ## io3d-lighting

-Using `io3d-lighting` component replaces the default A-Frame lighting scene and adds new preset
+Using `io3d-lighting` component replaces the default A-Frame lighting scene and adds a new preset.

 | Parameter | Description | Default value |
 | --- | --- | --- |